semantic-release-plus/semantic-release-plus/packages/srp/docs/developer-guide/js-api.md

 The environment variables to use.

-It allows to run **semantic-release** with specific environment variables without having to modify the local `process.env`.
+It allows to run **semantic-release-plus** with specific environment variables without having to modify the local `process.env`.

 ##### stdout